grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 #### Auto series mapping options

-When you select **Auto** as your series mapping mode, the following options become available:
+When you select **Auto** as your series mapping mode, the following options are preconfigured, but you can also define them yourself:

 - [Frame](#frame)
 - [X-field](#x-field)